 Dr Salman Al-Azami

-My publications include three monographs, some book chapters and a number of journal articles on language in education and bilingualism.
+My publications include three monographs, an edited book (forthcoming), some book chapters, and a number of journal articles on Islamophobia in the media, language in education, and multilingualism.

 Some of my recent publications are given below: